-Women in Atlanta are more likely to develop urinary incontinence than men, but it also occurs in 11% of men aged 45 to 64 and in 21-32% of those over the age of 65.
-Dr. Nikolas Symbas is a board certified urologist near Atlanta that has years of experience working with men who struggle with urinary incontinence.
+Women are more likely to develop urinary incontinence than men, but it also occurs in 11% of men aged 45 to 64 and in 21-32% of those over the age of 65.
+Dr. Nikolas Symbas is a board-certified urologist who has extensive experience working with men who struggle with urinary incontinence.
 Because every man is different, we develop a customized treatment plan that solves your problem.
 Don’t continue worrying about incontinence or an overactive bladder.
-Call our office in Marietta, GA or schedule an appointment online to begin treatment and stop urine leakage.
+If you are located in or around Woodstock, Roswell, Alpharetta, and Kennesaw, please call (770) 428-4475 or request an appointment online to schedule your visit at our urology clinic in Marietta, GA.

 What is Male Urinary Incontinence?

 It’s a taboo subject – no one wants to talk about incontinence.
 The fact is, the myths of incontinence often obstruct people from getting the help they need to live an active lifestyle.
 Knowing the truth about incontinence can help relieve any embarrassment of the condition.